Choosing a Medical Aid Plan

 Co-payments: Some schemes will require you to make a co-payment whenever you visit one of the healthcare providers in their network.

-Status: Your status in life will be factored into your premiums regardless of which scheme you approach.
+Status: Your status in life affects your premiums regardless of which scheme you approach.
 Whether you’re single or married will determine how much you will be required to contribute to your health insurance, as will your age.
 Your level of activity and the risk you expose yourself to in the course of your work or hobbies will also be factored in when your premiums are being calculated.
 Expect to pay higher premiums if you’re into such high-risk sports like paragliding and mountaineering.

 Network hospitals: You need to find out if the medical scheme in question requires you to visit only the healthcare providers in their network.
 And if they do, you should be able to find hospitals within that network that are within easy reach.
 While you can use hospitals that are not part of the medical scheme’s network, you will have to incur out-of-pocket costs.
 Also consider the hospitals in your scheme’s network and find out if they are equipped to cater for your envisaged medical needs.